Qusz/gutensearch/README.md

 # Gutensearch
-Gutensearch is a book search and download page powered by the Gutendex API.
+Gutensearch is a book search and download page powered by the (Gutendex API)[https://gutendex.com/].
 It allows users to search for books and download them in various formats.
 The project is built using Angular and utilizes the Tailwind CSS framework with DaisyUI for styling.

 ## Features
 - Book search functionality using the Gutendex API